top of page

 As they perform this ritual, the couple often adorns their new bed with fresh sheets and bed coverings—gifts they've registered for their new life.
 These new linens are practical gifts and symbolise a fresh, clean start, enhancing the sacredness of their new marital journey.

 Completing the ritual, the couple's home entrance is decorated to invite good luck.
-The Double Happiness symbol is placed above the front door, red banners with good wishes for the new couple are hung, and three symbolic items—a mirror, a ruler, and scissors—are placed outside the front door.
-These items, used also in the shang tou hair-combing ceremony, symbolize protection, abundance, and unity respectively, amplifying the bed's significance.
+The Double Happiness symbol, a common sight in Chinese weddings, is placed above the front door.
+This symbol, often seen as a red paper cut-out, represents the union of the couple and their families and is a wish for their happiness and prosperity.
+Red banners with good wishes for the new couple are hung, and three symbolic items—a mirror, a ruler, and scissors—are placed outside the front door.
+These items, also used in the shang tou hair-combing ceremony, symbolise protection, abundance, and unity, respectively, amplifying the bed's significance.

 bottom of page